crecco24/cs203-game1-alpha/README.md

 Rules: -A ball will remain in motion until it comes in contact with another ball or a wall.
        -When 3 or more balls of the same color are in contact with each other the group will disappear.
+       -The game will end when all balls are removed from the field, or the balls have piled up to the point that they extend past a given line

 Score: The players score will be equal to the number of launches it takes to clear the field of play.
 This number should never be less than 0.